Practical Notebook for Asking AI the Right Way

 Output format:

-- Action items (table: responsible person / task / deadline)
+- Action items (assignee / task / deadline in table format)

 - Next meeting date